lauracchen/funder-ecosystem-analysis/README.md

 ## Questions or Issues

 This tool was developed as an internal analysis project and is shared as a methodology demonstration.
-While we cannot provide ongoing support, we welcome questions about the approach and are happy to hear about adaptations you've made for your own work.
+We welcome questions about the approach and are happy to hear about adaptations you've made for your own work.

 ## Acknowledgments

 This project uses:
 - [ProPublica Nonprofit Explorer API](https://projects.propublica.org/nonprofits/api) for IRS Form 990 data
 - OpenAI's GPT models for web research and data enrichment
-- Various Python data science libraries (pandas, matplotlib, etc.)

-Data on co-funders was sourced from the Impala database where available.
+- Impala nonprofit database